Gonzih/blog.gonzih.me/source/_posts/2015-12-11-arch-linux-on-lenovo-ideapad-y700-15.markdown

 ## Video

-* Make sure switchable gpus are enabled in BIOS
+* Make sure switchable GPUs are enabled in BIOS
 * Follow [insructions on the arch wiki](https://wiki.archlinux.org/index.php/Bumblebee#Installing_Bumblebee_with_Intel.2FNVIDIA)
 * To enable intel GPU add `i915.preliminary_hw_support=1` to `GRUB_CMDLINE_LINUX_DEFAULT` in the `/etc/default/grub` file.
 This should be solved after 4.3 kernel release.